nf-core/modules/README.md

     INFO      Downloaded 3 files to ./modules/nf-core/software/fastqc                                                                                                           modules.py:97
     ```

+4. Import the module in your Nextflow script:

+    ```nextflow
+    #!/usr/bin/env nextflow

+    nextflow.enable.dsl = 2

+    include { FASTQC } from './modules/nf-core/software/fastqc/main'
+    ```

-4. We have plans to add other utility commands to help developers install and maintain modules downloaded from this repository so watch this space!
+5. We have plans to add other utility commands to help developers install and maintain modules downloaded from this repository so watch this space!

     ```console
     $ nf-core modules --help